maphew/zadam-trilium-wiki/Data-directory.md

 ### Create a script to run with specific data directory

-And alternative to globally setting environment variable is to run only the Trilium Notes with this environment variable.
+An alternative to globally setting environment variable is to run only the Trilium Notes with this environment variable.
 This then allows for different setup styles like two [[document]] instances or "portable" installation.

 To do this in unix based systems simply run trilium like this: